upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-single.md

 ## Control plane causality dilemma

-Commonly referred to as the "chicken or the egg", if a user wants to use Crossplane to drive their entire platform, that means you need _some_ control plane by which to drive your platform.
+Commonly referred to as the "chicken or the egg," if a user wants to use Crossplane to drive their entire platform, that means you need _some_ control plane by which to drive your platform.
 But who makes the first control plane?
-There are three ways you can create a first control plane (from which you can then provision everything else):
+You can create your first control plane (from which you can then provision everything else) in three ways:

 1. Use a solution such as [Upbound](https://upbound.io/product/upbound), which provides a service (an API) by which you can request your first control plane.
 2. Bootstrap a local Crossplane environment, such as Crossplane installed on [KinD](https://github.com/kubernetes-sigs/kind), configured so you can create your first cloud control plane in your desired hyperscale cloud provider.
 Once the cloud control plane has been provisioned, you can spin down your local Crossplane environment.